Last updated on November 9th, 2019

 Interested in reading more about St. Petersburg?
 Read my local’s guide to St. Petersburg here >>>

 There’s an opportunity to visit St. Petersburg without a visa for 72 hours, if you come to Saint Petersburg by ferry from either Helsinki, Finland or Tallinn, Estonia.
 No matter which passport do you hold, all you need to have is a return ferry ticket, ferry transfer and the hotel confirmation.
+UPDATE: you can now visit St. Petersburg with a free electronic visa.

 If you want to know a bit more about this visa-free visit to Saint Petersburg, read this post >>>